vladimirakolar/3DBuzz-in-Unity---creating-2D-game/README.md

 - Simmer page : **[2D Buzz Saw](https://simmer.io/@VladimiraKolar/2d-buzz-saw)**

 ## Description ##
-I present to you an interesting game that you will love.
-It was created using the Unity program.
+This is a simple 2D, Super Mario like game.
+It was created using the Unity cross-platform game engine.
- While making, the entire process was followed for the 2D game to work.
+The entire development process was with the focus on the working and playable 2D game.
- From the graphic drawing of objects that are on the scene and the creation of the character, animation, sound, controllers and more have been customized.
+Game development included the graphic drawing of objects on the scene, creation of the characters, animations, sounds, controllers and much more.
- In order to make the game functional, I achieved it by using C # encoding.
+On the backend, the game dynamics was developed using C# language.

 ## Tools and technologes ##
 ### Technologes ###